canonical/open-documentation-academy/multipass/Linux.md

 <a href="#heading--create-a-customised-instance"><h2 id="heading--create-a-customised-instance">Create a customised instance</h3></a>

 Multipass has a great feature to help you get started with creating customised instances.
 Open a terminal and run the `multipass find` command.
-The result shows a list of all of the images you can launch through Multipass currently.
+The result shows a list of all images you can currently launch through Multipass.

 ```plain
 $ multipass find